C3BI-pasteur-fr/python-course-1/source/Introduction.rst

 A program written in a low-level language can be made to run very quickly, and with a very small memory footprint; an equivalent program in a high-level language will be more heavyweight.

-Low-level languages are simple, but are considered difficult to use, due to the numerous technical details which must be remembered.

 By comparison, a high-level programming language isolates the execution semantics of a computer architecture from the specification of the program, which simplifies development. high-level language will be more heavyweight.
 Low-level languages are simple, but are considered difficult to use, due to the numerous technical details which must be remembered.